 Maybe you could even sell some of the soil you produce, it is great for growing flowers and vegetables.

 When you make worm compost, you take organic waste from the kitchen, put it in a bin with the worms and mix it with bokashi, a fermented mix of microorganisms to cover the waste.
 It helps decrease the smell during the rotting process.
 Worms do not like light or too much heat, so there should be a cap on the bin.
+It takes only about ten to fifteen minutes about two times a week to empty the compost and put new waste in the bin.

 Your worms will love their new apartment in the city.